This made-up sample transcript is for our transcribers' reference on points of style.

 Jenny: Correct.
 As you can see, I am labeled with just my first name now, and will be labeled this way for the rest of the transcript.

 Man 1: Hi, I'm a new speaker.
-No one ever mentions my name, so the transcriber should simply give me a descriptive name.
-Here, the only information that can be gathered on me is that I'm male, so I'm Man 1.
+No one ever mentions my name, so the transcriber should give me a descriptive name.
+Since there is no clear indication of my role, the only information we have about me is that I'm male, so I'm Man 1.
 If there were two unidentified men, the next one would be Man 2.

 John: [sarcastically] Awesome.